-Having more diverse faculty strengthens our ability to educate and develop the future workforce of Nebraska, by providing role models for diverse students and a place at the table for diverse opinions to be considered as we move the College forward.
+Having more diverse faculty and staff strengthens our ability to educate and develop the future workforce of Nebraska, by providing role models for diverse students and a place at the table for diverse opinions to be considered as we move the College forward.
 Educating a more diverse student body provides all students with greater opportunities to learn how to listen, consider, and respect diverse viewpoints, empowering them to be positive citizens for the future.

-The College is among the inaugural group of institutions to receive the ASEE Diversity Recognition Program’s Bronze Award in 2019.
-The award recognizes our College as participating in the following activities:
+The college is among the inaugural group of institutions to receive the ASEE Diversity Recognition Program’s Bronze Award in 2019.
+The award recognizes our college as participating in the following activities:

 - Deploy engineering engagement and recruitment programs with specific schools in Nebraska that have greater than 70% of students receiving free or reduced price lunches, to create a pipeline for recruitment of underrepresented groups.

 - Host events focused on introducing females to engineering (e.g. ‘Introduce a Girl to Engineering Day’, Girl Scout events, Tech Savvy Girls, Girls Inc. Eureka!
 Summer program, etc.).

 - Host ‘Engineering Exploration Day’ for potential diverse and first-generation college students with industry partners and other community members.